sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 ***Mono-Whip.*** Spools of monomolecular wire affixed to a thin handle, mono-whips slice neatly through organic and inorganic matter alike.

-***Plasma Sword.*** A plasma sword is a superheated blade, reminiscent of a psyknightís starglaiveñalthough not as potent.
+***Plasma Sword.*** A plasma sword is a superheated blade, reminiscent of a psyknight√≠s starglaive√±although not as potent.

 ***Shock Mace.*** A medium-sized weapon consisting of a handle ending with a ball or other shaped head.
 The head is electrified.